On the Addressability Problem on CSS Codes: Permutation Isomorphisms and Addressability

 Clearly the number of valid permutations $P$ tells us the number of qudit permutations which preserve the code.
 However, we will actually care more about the number of invertible matrices $U$, which is smaller.
 We need a small lemma to prove that we can quotient out by $\Sym(H_1)$ in this way:

-\begin{lemma} Let $\Code=\CSS(A,B)$, with $H_A$ a parity check matrix for $A$.
-Then if two columns of $H_A$ are identical, either $\Code$ has distance at most 2 or swapping these two qubits acts as a logical identity. \end{lemma} \begin{proof} Suppose WLOG the first two columns are the same.
+\begin{lemma} Let $\Code=\overline{\CSS}(A,B)$, with $H_A$ a parity check matrix for $A$.
+Then if two columns of $H_A$ are identical, either $\Code$ has distance at most 2 or swapping these two qubits acts as a logical identity. \end{lemma} \begin{proof} Suppose w.l.o.g. the first two columns of $H_A$ are the same.
 Then the vector $v:=(1,-1,0,\dots, 0)\in A^\perp$, so $Z^{v}$ is either a logical $Z$ operator or a $Z$ stabilizer.
 If $Z^v$ is a logical operator, the code has distance at most 2.

 If $Z^v$ is a stabilizer, then every $x\in B^\perp\subseteq \F_q^n$ must have $x_1=x_2$ to be orthogonal to $v$.
 However, all logical $X$ operators must be of the form $X^x$ for some $x\in B^\perp$, so $x_1=x_2$ for all $X$ stabilizers \emph{and} logical operators.
 Thus, swapping these two qubits acts as the identity on $X$ operators.